KseniaBittner/DSM2DTM/README.md

 + Authors: Ksenia Bittner, Stefano Zorzi, Thomas Krauß, Pablo d’Angelo

 ## Getting started with dataset
+The dataset folder contains DSM and DTM files

 ## BibTeX citation
 If you use this dataset to compare your findings with ours, please consider citing the following publication: